View Map

 If you prefer gazing out over Atlantic waves than catching them, book a table at Barrtrá, a whitewashed country cottage overlooking Liscannor Bay that serves up some of the best seafood and steak in the county — try the mussels.

-Surfers at Lahinch Beach in County Clare
+A surfer at Lahinch Beach in Co Clare

 Surf's up at Lahinch Beach.